djscruggs/PHP-library-for-StatsMix-API/README.md

 ## Quick Start

-You can copy & paste the examples below.
+You can get 98% of our functionality by copying & pasting the examples below.
 Just make sure to change the API key.

+The basic pattern:

 	require "StatsMix.php";
 	StatsMix::set_api_key("YOUR API KEY");

-The basic format:

 	StatsMix::track($name_of_metric,$value = 1,$options = array());

-Push a stat with the value 1 (default) to a metric called "My First Metric"
+Push a stat with the value 1 (default) to a metric called "My First Metric":

 	StatsMix::track("My First Metric");

-Push the value 20
+Push the value 20:

 	StatsMix::track("My First Metric",20);